Discover more from The Introvert Entrepreneur

 This post is not financial or investment advice.

-It is written for entertainment purposes only by a bum who gave up his job as a prestigious Aerospace Engineer to talk about parking money in sealed boxes of plastic.
+It is written for entertainment purposes only by a bum who gave up his job as a prestigious Aerospace Engineer to talk about parking money in things like sealed boxes of plastic.